boprosv/AI-Forecasting-System/README.md

 Everything runs asynchronously and modularly, making it scalable and customizable.
 The system is powered by **OpenAI GPT models**.
 If you have a valid API key, you can explore the app here:

 👉 [**Launch Forecasting App**](https://ai-forecast-app.streamlit.app/)

+Please be patient as Streamlit Community Cloud is a bit slow!:)